Graylog2/documentation/pages/getting_started/stream_alerts.rst

 .. image:: /images/gs_24-alert.png

-In the Condition section, select the "Security/Auth Errors from Syslogs" stream and the "Message Count Alert Condition" from the Condition type menu.
+In the Condition section, select the "Security/Auth Errors from Syslogs" stream and the "Message Count Alert Condition" from the Condition type menu, and then click the *Add alert condition* button.

 .. image:: /images/gs_29-alertstream.png

-Configure the rest based on my screenshot (input 2’s in every field).
-Then click Add alert condition.
+Configure the rest based on my screenshot (input 2’s in every field) and then click the *Save* button.

 .. image:: /images/gs_25-alertcondition.png